ChrisGVE/taskforge.nvim/architecture.md

-# Modular Architecture for Taskforge Tag Tracking
+# Modular Architecture for Taskforge

-This document outlines the architecture for the refactored Taskforge tag tracking system.
-The goal is to improve maintainability, extensibility, and performance by breaking down the monolithic tracker into specialized modules.
+This document outlines the architecture for Taskforge, a Neovim plugin for task management integrated with Taskwarrior.
+The design focuses on modularity, maintainability, and extensibility.

 ## Folder Structure